beneloper/data_pipeline/README.md

 __7. Limitations__
 * No persistent storage (data is lost on start and reset for new messages)
 * Fixed batch size of 10, no dynamic tuning
-* No authentication or reate-limiting on the API's
+* No authentication or rate-limiting on the API's